m-chrzan/mastermind/README.md

 [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) for the command-line interface.

-Run `./game.rb` to start the game.
+Run `./game.rb [max turns [number of pegs]]` to start the game.

-You have 12 turns to guess a 4-letter code, composed of the letters "qwerty" (duplicates allowed).
+By default, you have 12 turns to guess a 4-peg code, composed of the letters "qwerty" (duplicates allowed).

 The first column displays your guesses, in the second column, key pegs are